-Beginning and Ending Cash and Investments is reported as restricted or committed when it is subject to restrictions on use imposed by external parties or due to internal commitments established by the Pullman City Council.
+Beginning and Ending Cash and Investments is reported as reserved when it is subject to restrictions on use imposed by external parties or due to internal commitments established by the Pullman City Council.
 When expenditures that meet restrictions are incurred, the City intends to use reserved resources first before using unreserved amounts.